qavajs/qavajs.github.io/docs/Steps/wdio.md

 - to be enabled
 - to be disabled
 - to be in viewport

-### wdioValueWait
-condition of value to wait (can be negated with _not_)
-- to equal
-- to contain
-- to be above
-- to be below

 ### wdioValidation
 validation of values (can be negated with _not_)